kennytovar/privacypolicy/README.md

-# BeautyDealsQueen App Privacy Policy
+# Beautyverse App Privacy Policy

-By using the app Beauty Deals Queen you are consenting to our policies regarding the collection, use and disclosure of personal information set out in this privacy policy.
+By using the app Beautyverse you are consenting to our policies regarding the collection, use and disclosure of personal information set out in this privacy policy.

 Collection of Personal Information